onecommons/unfurl/docs/projects.rst

 :instance: (default: "*") The name of the instance within the ensemble to make available.
   If ``*`` all instances in the ensemble will be available.
 :uri: The ``uri`` of the ensemble.
 If it is set and it doesn't match the retrieved ensemble's URI a validation error will occur.
-:connections: If set, either ``*`` or a map. ``*`` indicates all connection relationship templates should be imported.
-If it is a map, each key, value pair the key will be the name of the template to import and the value, if not empty, will be a local name for the template.

 Locals and secrets: